wojtasskorcz/twitter-tf-idf/README.md

 ### Starting MongoDB

 Parts of the application use MongoDB, which you should install and then start by running `mongod`.

+### Running Cassandra

+Trident states are kept in Cassandra.
+You should install and run Cassandra following the instructions [here](http://wiki.apache.org/cassandra/GettingStarted).
+The easiest way to install it on Debian-like systems is described [here](http://wiki.apache.org/cassandra/DebianPackaging).

+Connect to Cassandra server using:

+    cassandra-cli

+In the CLI create the necessary keyspace and column family:

+	create keyspace storm;
+	use storm;
+	create column family tfidf;

 ### Deploying topology to the cluster